meyresearch/py_estimate/doc/source/usr.rst

 .. code-block:: python

    # import the Reader, Forge and the wham API function
-   from pyfeat import Reader, Forge, wham
+   from py_estimate import Reader, Forge, wham

    # specify your input data files
    files = [